 Many of today’s young graduates often go abroad to work and develop their professional careers.
 It is no longer a dream to pack up and go to a different country or a continent and start anew as a professional.

 However, one notable difficulty is finding the said employment.
-Employers are prone to hiring people whom they can talk to and relate.
+Employers are prone to hiring people whom they can talk to and relate to.
 Local professionals will take precedent over newly-arrived foreigners most of the time.

 We said “most of the time” because it is possible to land a position reasonably quickly if you play your cards right.
 It all falls to the resume you send in your application form.
 Let’s take a look at several important factors and tips to consider when writing a resume for an international employer somewhere abroad.